ferencdg/PubSub/README.md

 ### Each provider has a list of Subscribers

 The problem description implies that providers should maintain a list of Subscribers.
 However that list is never used, and storing just the subscriber count is sufficient.
 For the sake of gas efficiency, I didn't add a list of subscribers to the provider, but can be easily added later.

-### Using EnumerableSet.Bytes32Set to store the providers for each subscriber

-Originally I planned to iterate through all the subscriptions of a particular subscriber to account for the suspended providers.
-Later I changed to design to rely on offchain components providing suspendedProviderIds, so I don't necessarily need to iterate through the list, so a simple Set might be sufficient.

-However during slashing - as I mentioned earlier - slashers are not incentivized to provide a list of suspendedProviderIds, so during slashing we do have to iterate through the subscriptions, hence it is worth keeping EnumerableSet.Bytes32Set.